 Slippage back below 98.37-.00 on likely UK Brexit success and better global growth prospects is not a surprise.
-That has opened the door to a retest of the 96.50-.00 range support missed back in October and now neared on the current selloff.
+That has opened the door to a retest of the 96.50-.00 range support missed back in October yet tested recently on the better global economic sentiment.